tavarespablo/qa-cypress-saucedemo/README.md

 ## Notes
 - Tests run against the public SauceDemo site.
 - Cypress GUI (npx cypress open) or headless mode (npx cypress run) can be used.
+- This project runs Cypress using Node.js 20 to ensure compatibility in CI environments.